Frequently Asked Questions

 Do you accept international students?

 The Master of Psychiatric Nursing program is currently open to Canadian citizens and permanent residents of Canada.
-At this time we do not accept applications from international students.
+All Master of Psychiatric Nursing students need to show proof of current licensure, or eligibility for licensure, as a registered psychiatric nurse or registered nurse in Canada.
+At this time, we do not accept applications from international students.

 What do I need to take an online course?

-Success in online learning depends on a number of factors, such as: ability to be self-directed; learning style (e.g. are you a visual learner?); study habits; technology skills; and computer equipment capability.
+Success in online learning depends on several factors, such as: the ability to be self-directed; individual learning style (e.g. are you a visual learner?); study habits; technology skills; and computer equipment capability.
+Online learning also requires that you have regular access to a relatively recent computer and software, as well as access to high-speed internet.

 You are encouraged to conduct a self-assessment and use the results to evaluate your readiness for online learning.